WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 \subsection{Experiment Structure}

+Eye-tracking data was collected using \textit{WebGazer}, an algorithm for webcam-based eye-tracking provided by \citet{papoutsaki_webgazer_2016}, who report an average visual angle error of $4.17^\circ$ in their initial publication.

 The experiment follows the procedure illustrated in Figure \ref{fig:experiment-procedure}.
-Before the participants start, they are asked to accept a consent form informing them of the requirements of the experiment described above.
-They are then introduced to the two reading contexts and are asked to fill out a survey where they are asked about their age, mother tongue, and fluency in the set's language.
-They are then told to close any unnecessary applications and are shown how to set up their screen to allow the best lighting conditions for \textit{WebGazer}.
-In the next screen, \textit{WebGazer} asks permission to access the webcam and start collecting data, further instructions are provided on how to use the eye-tracker via an image with the instructions: (1) Make sure your face is centered and nothing is obstructing the camera.
+Before the participants start with the experiment, they are asked to accept a consent form informing them of the requirements of the experiment.
+The participants are introduced to the two reading paradigms and are asked to fill out a survey of demographic information including age, native language, and fluency in the set's language.
+They are then instructed to close any unnecessary applications and are shown how to set up their screen to allow the best lighting conditions for \textit{WebGazer}.
+On the next screen, \textit{WebGazer} asks permission to access the webcam and start collecting data.
+Further instructions are provided on how to use the eye-tracker via a graphic with the following instructions: (1) Make sure your face is centered and nothing is obstructing the camera.
 (2) Do not move or tilt your head.
 Use only your eye movements to perform the task.
 (3) Do not sit too far or too close to the screen.
 (4) The image cannot be too dark.
+The images can be found in Appendix \ref{app:instructions}.

-The participants are then prompted to set their browser to full-screen to allow better calibration of \textit{WebGazer}, they are also asked to keep their browsers in this mode until the end of the experiment.
-They then proceed to perform an 11-point calibration followed by a 5-point validation step.
-Here, the accuracy score is calculated based on how many gaze points fall inside a $100px$ radius for each point, and if the average accuracy is lower than $60\%$ we ask participants to repeat the calibration step once more.
-The reported accuracy is the last average obtained from validation.
+The participants are then prompted to set their browser to full-screen to allow for better calibration of \textit{WebGazer}.
+They are asked to keep their browsers in this mode until the end of the experiment.
+This ensures that the calibration grid matches the resolution of the participants' screen.
+The dimensions of the calibration grids are automatically adapted and mapped according to the screen resolution of the participant.
+The grids scale so that the points correspond to the same percentage in screens of different sizes.
+A 9-point calibration step is followed by a 5-point validation step.
+We reduce the validation and quick re-calibration steps to 5 points to reduce the total experiment duration and, in turn, the participant drop-out rate.
+Figures \ref{fig:calibration-grid} and \ref{fig:calibration-grid-quick}in Appendix \ref{app:calibration-grid} show the calibration grid used in the experiment.
+Additionally, examples of the validation results can be found in Appendix \ref{app:validation}.

+The calibration accuracy is calculated as the percentage of gaze samples falling inside a $100px$ radius of the AOI of each point, and if the average calibration accuracy is lower than $60\%$ we ask participants to repeat the calibration step once more.
+If the average calibration accuracy after the second validation remains $<60\%$, we allow the participants to proceed to the reading tasks to reduce the participant drop-out rate.
+The reported calibration accuracy is the last average obtained from validation.